formigas/formigas-flutter-bricks/formigas_core/README.md

 ```

-### Core
+### formigas Flutter Core

-Create a new formigas core application using the following command:
+Create a new formigas_core application using the following command:

 ```sh
 mason make formigas_core